NATIONAL PENSION ACT [See entire ACT]

 Article 75 (Termination of Entitlement to Survivor Pensions)

-1. When the beneficiary dies;
+1. When an annuitant dies;

 (2) A parent, grandchild, or grandparent’s entitlement to a survivor pension shall terminate if a fetus of a currently or formerly insured is born at the time the currently or formerly insured dies, acquiring entitlement to a survivor pension.